 On a domain controller or on a computer on which the Windows Server Administration Toolkit is installed, you can use Active Directory Service Interfaces Editor (ADSI Edit) to determine the domain suffix for an alternate login ID.
 To learn more about how to do this, see Using ADSI Edit to Edit Active Directory Attributes

 If the domain suffix isn't a registered domain, you must either register the domain by using a domain registrar or change the domain suffix of the user to a domain that's registered.
-This domain suffix must be registered by using a domain registrar before you can verify the domain in your organizational account.
+This domain suffix must be registered by using a domain registrar before you can verify the domain in Azure AD.

 Scenario 2: The cloud-managed user has a license

 To update the UPN of a cloud-managed user who was assigned a license, follow these steps: